Transferring Overseas Pension Funds to Australian Superannuation

 Note that over recent years the Government has also reduced the annual cap on non-concessional contributions to superannuation, which is a category that foreign pension fund transfers fall into, and there are some other requirements that must be met to ensure that any transfer does not attract Australian tax.
 Consequently, depending upon the capital value of the pension fund transfer, the contributions may need to be paid over a number of years, and professional advice must be sought to ensure tax effectiveness and compliance.

 Bear in mind that the transfer of foreign pension funds into Australian superannuation, even if they do not meet the requirements to be an FSF, can still be appropriate and made on a tax effective basis; but much will depend upon your individual circumstances and careful tax planning.

 Much of the impetus behind pension transfers stems from the fact that payments made from superannuation funds post age 60 will typically be tax free in Australia, and because it is usually advantageous to have your pension in the same currency as your expenses, otherwise you have a continuing forex exposure.
-However, this does not mean that effecting a pension transfer will be advantageous in all situations and you need to invest some effort in carefully balancing the issues in your particular circumstances.
+However, this does not mean that effecting a pension transfer will be advantageous in all situations and you need to be prepared to invest some effort in carefully balancing the issues in your particular circumstances.